Everything you need to know about product lifecycle management

 4. Launch and maintenance

-Once the product has passed testing, it’s time for the big moment—the launch.
+Once the product has passed testing, it’s time for the big moment-the launch.
 The product is released to users, accompanied by marketing efforts and a solid support plan.
-But launching a product isn’t a “set it and forget it” process.
-Ongoing maintenance is key.
-Teams must continue monitoring product performance, responding to customer feedback, and rolling out updates to ensure the product stays relevant and competitive.
+But launch is just the beginning.
+Ongoing maintenance is critical for keeping customers happy, rolling out improvements, and ensuring the product stays relevant in a competitive space.

 5. End of life

 At some point, every product reaches the end of its lifecycle.
 Whether due to evolving market conditions, new technologies, or changing customer needs, product managers must prepare for the eventual retirement of the product.
-The end of life phase involves phasing out the product, ensuring customers are informed, and transitioning resources to new projects.
-It’s also an opportunity to gather insights and learnings that can be applied to future product development efforts.
+That means phasing out the product, keeping customers informed, and making sure valuable lessons don’t get lost.

 Understanding product lifecycle management (PLM) is critical for any product manager looking to create high-quality products that evolve with market needs.
 Here’s a deeper look at why PLM is so important and the benefits it brings: